Packers Stash Ex-Jaguars Rookie CB on Practice Squad: Report

 Complete List of Packers’ Practice Squad

-QB Danny Etling (via Matt Schneidman of The Athletic): There is, perhaps, no player that made more sense for the Packers’ practice squad than Etling.
+QB Danny Etling: There is, perhaps, no player that made more sense for the Packers’ practice squad than Etling.
 He was never going to pry away the backup job from 2020 first-round pick Jordan Love, but he looked solid in the preseason, going 17-for-22 passing with 223 yards and a touchdown.
 While the Packers will hope they never have an emergency that warrants calling him up, he’ll be an acceptable third quarterback.

-WR Travis Fulgham (via Tom Pelissero of NFL Network): The fact that Fulgham is the first receiver back for the Packers’ practice squad is a bit of a surprise.
+WR Travis Fulgham: The fact that Fulgham is the first receiver back for the Packers’ practice squad is a bit of a surprise.
 The Packers signed him just before their second preseason game and didn’t get him on the field until their preseason finale against Kansas City, targetting him just twice in the game.
 What he does have, however, is more NFL experience than the rest of the Packers’ camp options combined.
 He caught 38 passes for 539 yards and four touchdowns in 2020 for the Philadelphia Eagles, finishing the season with the most receiving yards for the team.
 As the Packers sort through their renovated receiving corps, it could be useful to have that experience on hand.

 CB Benjie Franklin

-Note: Update (8/31, 5:17 p.m.
-ET): The Packers have officially announced they have signed 12 players to their practice squad, but the team has not yet confirmed two of the reported signings — including Franklin — and would still have two more spots to fill.